hermangroup/docs/masternodes/setup.rst

    Vultr server installation screen

-Click **Manage** when installation is complete and take note of the IP address, username and password.
+Click **Manage** when installation is complete and take note of the IPv4 address, IPv6 address (if setting up Content Distribution Masternnode), username and password.

 .. figure:: ../img/Picture6.png
    :width: 276px